 "I find much contemporary and electronic music suffers from a coldness or soullessness; as a result, I have tried to make mine a more human music, a fusion of synthesized, instrumental, and natural sounds.
 When composing, I electronically orchestrate each piece into a soundscape.
 The music is not just a simple mixture, but a genuine synthesis of pancultural musical styles.
 Above all, I want to make my music sing!"
+MW Gilbert

-Two releases on compact disc followed, "Light in the Clouds" and "Point of Views", both bridging the gap between diverse world musics.
-A collaboration with master percussionist Tony Vacca, acoustic bassist Salvatore Macchia, and synthesist Roy Finch, "The Light in the Clouds" brings together African, Jewish, Christian, and Shinto musical traditions and melds them with crystal clear sounds and rhythms into one music."Point of Views" is a stunning solo recording realized within a MIDI based studio, weaving elements of jazz, world, electronic and new music into "an ethereal and beautiful blend!"
-"Point of Views" received 4 stars in Downbeat Magazine.
-It successfully creates the sound of an ensemble of players yet is a purely solo work, with a collaboration by Tony Vacca on one track.
-Gilbert signed a recording contract with PENTA DISC Recordings in Canada (dist. by WEA) for release of music from this repertoire as well as additional new compositions.
-Gilbert's music has been played in concerts and festivals in North America and abroad and has been used by choreographers in conjunction with modern dance works.
-Among these choreographers are Susan Waltner, Valerie Feit, Jan Wodynski, and Paula Josa-Jones.
-Gilbert has also scored a film by independent filmmaker Peter Hobbs, and worked on music for the score of "The Nightingale Princess", a film by Chris Dreisbach, Owen Granich-Young, and Daniel Gilbert.
+Two early releases on compact disc followed, "Light in the Clouds" (1987) and "Point of Views" (1988).
+A collaboration with master percussionist Tony Vacca, acoustic bassist Salvatore Macchia, and synthesist Roy Finch, "The Light in the Clouds" brings together African, Jewish, Christian, and Shinto musical traditions and melds them with crystal clear sounds and rhythms."Point of Views" is a stunning solo recording realized entirely within his MIDI (then new) based studio, weaving elements of jazz, world, electronic and new music into "an ethereal and beautiful blend!"
+"Point of Views" received 4 stars in Downbeat Magazine; it successfully creates the sound of an ensemble of players yet is a purely solo work, with a collaboration by Tony Vacca on one track.
+MW Gilbert signed a recording contract with Penta Disc Recordings (WEA) for releases in Canada of music from this repertoire, and new compositions.

-He has just finished recording a new CD, I Can See from Here, a stunning mix of jazz, folk, electronic soundscape, world music, and electro-acoustic ambience.
-It features a collaboration piece with guest guitarist Peter Kaukonen, San Francisco Bay Area guitarist, who has played, toured, and recorded with Black Kangaroo, Jefferson Airplane, Jefferson Starship, and Johnny Winter.
+After a long break from recording, two new CD projects were released.
+"Other Voices" (2000), featured both previously unreleased works with contributions from Tony Vacca and Roy Finch, and more recent solo compositions.
+Following a long period of composition, MW Gilbert released "I Can See from Here" (2010), a complex weave of jazz, folk, electronic soundscape, world music, and electroacoustic ambience.
+It features a collaboration with guitarist and friend Peter Kaukonen, San Francisco Bay Area guitarist, who has played, toured, and recorded with Black Kangaroo, Jefferson Airplane, Jefferson Starship, and Johnny Winter.